100 GK Questions Answer about World in English Trivia Printable

 A proprietary name for an orange-colored Italian aperitif flavored with gentian, rhubarb, and a variety of herbs and roots.

-94. In which university Karl Marx studied?
+94. In which university Karl Marx study?

 Humboldt University of Berlin